13 Most Toxic Spring Cleaning Products—and What to Buy Instead

 Traditional garbage bags, while not toxic to your body, can be bad for the environment.
 "Our garbage sits in plastic bags, decomposing in a hot landfill creating methane gas," explains Dimmick.
 "Because the bag never decomposes, it acts as a perfect balloon to create the gas while our food and other trash rots."
 On the other hand, Biobag Waste Bags, which are intended for food scraps, decompose in weeks, rather than decades.

-While they might seem like an easy and hands-free approach to ridding your home of insects, most modern-day insecticides leave behind a toxic mess that’s harmful to us humans too.
+While they might seem like an easy and hands-free approach to ridding your home of insects, most modern-day insecticides leave behind a toxic mess that's harmful to humans, too.
 Even though they cannot be smelled, they can give off volatile organic compounds (VOCs), chemicals which the EPA has linked to everything from eye, nose, and throat irritation and headaches to organ damage, and even cancer.
 Dimmick also points out that pets can eat the poisoned bug and get ill themselves.
 Instead, she suggests using all-natural essential oils, such as cedarwood and cinnamon, to keep bugs away.
-Here are 14 more natural ways to keep bugs at bay.
+Next, here are 8 plants that repel mosquitoes naturally.

-When you consider a cleaner that’s meant to tackle the grease, grime, and other build-up left over from your cooked foods, the last word you’d think to describe it is toxic, however, oven cleaners are loaded with toxic chemicals so much so that the EWG warns against using many conventional brands.
+When you consider a cleaner that's meant to tackle the grease, grime, and other types of build-up leftover from your cooked foods, the last word you'd think to describe it is toxic.
+However, oven cleaners are loaded with toxic chemicals so much so that the EWG warns against using many conventional brands.
 The highest concern of exposure to the chemicals used in most oven cleaners is cancer followed by asthma and respiratory conditions, skin irritation, and harm to the environment.
-You’re better off using a plant-based cleaner on your grills and appliances instead.
+You're better off using a plant-based cleaner on your grills and appliances.